ycldingo/QTSummerSchool2021/QuantumRandomWalk/description.md

 \end{pmatrix}.
 $$

-- Shift

-The conditional shift operation $\mathcal{S}$ will shift the walker according to its coin state.
+- Shift: The conditional shift operation $\mathcal{S}$ will shift the walker according to its coin state.
 The operator is given by
 $$
 \mathcal{S}
 :=